vinta/awesome-python/README.md

 ## Algorithms and Design Patterns

-*Python implementation of data structures, algorithms and design patterns.*
+*Python implementation of data structures, algorithms and design patterns.
+Also see [awesome-algorithms](https://github.com/tayllan/awesome-algorithms).*

 * Algorithms
     * [algorithms](https://github.com/keon/algorithms) - Minimal examples of data structures and algorithms.